Pum8i/metrytics-dashboard/README.md

 7. Use Mock Data (optional)

-Uncomment `generateMockVisitors(10)` in `app/api/analytics`
+Uncomment `generateMockVisitors(10)` in `app/api/analytics/visitors`

 8. Telemetry can be added to the database by making a POST call to http://localhost:3000/api/analytics

 n.b.
 Data can be sent by making a simple POST call from your app you want to track, to your server.
-There is also a npm package that can be used to make things _slightly_ easier
+There is also the [Metrytics Web Client](https://www.npmjs.com/package/metrytics-client) package that can be used to make things _slightly_ easier

 ## Learn More